SPAM

 PREGNANT & FINISHING THE SEMESTER

 Pregnancy is tiring.
 You may want to find a quiet place to rest during the day.
 Ask your department if there is a student lounge available for use.
 The Women’s Center is a safe and comfortable space on campus located in QLCSS #211.
-There are two comfortable lounges with wireless internet, a computer lab, a refrigerator and a microwave.

-HAVING A CHILD & LEAVING SCHOOL?
+HAVING A CHILD & TAKING A LEAVE OF ABSENCE?

 How to Get a “Leave of Absence”